MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 - Perform resolution of network entities (users, groups, and computers)
 - Transfer relevant data to the Defender for Identity cloud service

-The sensor sensor reads events locally, without the need to purchase and maintain additional hardware or configurations, and  Event Tracing for Windows (ETW) to provide log information for multiple detections.
+Defender for Identity sensor reads events locally, without the need to purchase and maintain additional hardware or configurations.
+The Defender for Identity sensor also supports Event Tracing for Windows (ETW) which provides the log information for multiple detections.
 ETW-based detections include Suspected DCShadow attacks attempted using domain controller replication requests and domain controller promotion.

 ### Domain synchronizer process